tensorly/viz/docs/contributing.rst

 Unit tests
 ----------

-TLVis aims to have a high test coverage, so any new code should also include tests, including visualisation.
+TLViz aims to have a high test coverage, so any new code should also include tests, including visualisation.
 You can run the tests by running

 .. code:: bash